-- (e) On the basis of the written representations received from the directors as on 31 March 2018, and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2018 from being appointed as a director in terms of Section 164 (2) of the Act; - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B"; and - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i) the Company did not have any pending litigations which would impact its financial position; - ii) the Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses; and - iii) there were no amounts, which are required to be transferred to the Investor Education and Protection Fund by the Company. - iv) the disclosures in the financial statements regarding holdings as well as dealings in specified bank notes during the period from 8 November 2016 to 30 December 2016 have not been made since they do not pertain to the financial year ended 31 March 2018.
-However amounts as appearing in the audited Ind AS financial statements for the year ended 31 March 2017 have been disclosed.
+- e) On the basis of the written representations received from the directors as on 31 March 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2019 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - (B) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company does not have pending litigations as at 31 March 2019 which would impact its financial position. - ii.
+The Company does not have any long term contracts including derivative contracts for which provision for material foreseeable losses is required under the applicable law or accounting standards. - iii.
+There were no amounts which are required to be transferred to the Investor Education and Protection Fund by the Company. - iv.
+The disclosures in the Ind AS financial statements regarding holdings as well as dealings in specified bank notes during the period from 8 November 2016 to 30 December 2016 have not been made in these financial statements since they do not pertain to the financial year ended 31 March 2019 - (C) With respect to the matter to be included in the Auditors' Report under section 197(16):